 Spot: red deer, goshawks and wild boar in the Bavarian forests.

 Taste: Bavarian sausages, Käsespätzle (pasta baked with cheese and onions), Apfelstrudel, Dampfnudeln, and of course, the famous German beer!

 It’s time for a spiritual walking holiday.

 The Way of St James is a network of pilgrim’s paths leading to a shrine of the apostle St James the Great in the Cathedral of Santiago de Compostela in Galicia, Spain.
-The path is included in the UNESCO World Heritage List and is suitable for all travellers on a spiritual quest, as well as hiking lovers and cycling enthusiasts.
+This path is in the UNESCO World Heritage List.
+It is suitable for all travellers on a spiritual quest, as well as hiking lovers and cycling enthusiasts.
 The course covers a total of 780 km and takes 30 to 35 days if you manage to walk 23-27 km a day.

 Tourist companies typically offer two basic courses: Camino Frances and Camino del Norte.

 The French Way is perhaps the most popular pilgrimage route of the Way of St James.
 It runs from Saint-Jean-Pied-de-Port on the French side of the Pyrenees to Roncesvalles on the Spanish side.
 The 780 km trail starts from there to Santiago de Compostela.

 The Northern Way goes along the wonderful Northern coast of ‘Green Spain’ from the Basque Country, through Asturias and on to Galicia.
 En route you get to see fascinating fishing villages, stunning beaches, and taste delicious seafood.